mschneider15/common-crawl-analytics/README.md

 ### On a Cluster

-* To build the jar, download sbt-1.0.2 and run `sbt package`
+* To build the jar, download sbt-1.0.2 and run `sbt assembly`
 * Copy the jar to `$WORKDIR` and edit the last line of `spark-submit.pbs` with your jar location, then run:

 ### On a personal installation: